Implantation Symptoms: What Does Implantation Feel Like?

 This means that you should not expect to see any signs of pregnancy on your chart—or feel any symptoms of pregnancy in your body—until around 10 days past ovulation at the very earliest.
 Nothing that happens on your chart or in your body before that time has any significance for your chances of being pregnant.

-If you’re not pregnant, the corpus luteum eventually runs out of progesterone, your levels drop, and your period starts.
+If you’re not pregnant, the corpus luteum eventually stops producing progesterone, your levels drop, and your period starts.
 The decreased progesterone levels cause temperature and resting pulse rate to fall.
 For some women, the decrease in temperature and resting pulse rate falls the day of or the day before menstruation.
 If this is your typical pattern, then an elevated temperature and resting pulse rate could be early signs of pregnancy.

 But many women have a delayed response to decreased progesterone levels, and don’t see their temperature and resting pulse rates start to fall until a few days into the next cycle.
 If that’s the case for you, you may not notice anything different on your pregnancy chart compared to a non-pregnancy chart.